rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:       false
 Supported by:  cwebp, imagick, imagemagick and graphicsmagick
 ```
 Reduce memory usage of lossy encoding at the cost of ~30% longer encoding time and marginally larger output size.
+Only effective when the *method* option is 3 or more.
 Read more in [the docs](https://developers.google.com/speed/webp/docs/cwebp).<br><br>

 ### `max-quality` (DEPRECATED)
 ```